Schnittcher/IPS-Shelly/IPS-Shelly2/README_en.md

 # IPS-Shelly2
-   This module enables the integration of a Shelly 2 in IP-Symcon.\
+   This module enables the integration of a Shelly2 in IP-Symcon.\
    The module can be configured as relay or roller in IP-Symcon.

    ## Table of Contents